fastlane/docs/docs/actions.md

   `use_legacy_build_api` | Don't use the new API because of https://openradar.appspot.com/radar?id=4952000420642816 `export_method` | How should gym export the archive?
   `export_options` | Specifies path to export options plist.
-User xcodebuild -help to print the full set of available options `skip_build_archive` | Export ipa from previously build xarchive.
+User xcodebuild -help to print the full set of available options `export_xcargs` | Pass additional arguments to xcodebuild for the package phase.
+Be sure to quote the setting names and values e.g. OTHER_LDFLAGS="-ObjC -lstdc++"
+  `skip_build_archive` | Export ipa from previously build xarchive.
 Uses archive_path as source `build_path` | The directory in which the archive should be stored in `archive_path` | The path to the created archive